corda/corda-docs/content/en/docs/corda-enterprise/4.5/cordapps/token-sdk-introduction.md

 new NonFungibleToken(issuedRubles, ALICE.getParty(), new UniqueIdentifier());
 ```

-## What you can do with the Token SDK

-Once you have established what type of token you want to create, you can use the Token SDK to perform the following key tasks:

-* **Define** your token.
-Using the readymade utilities contained in the contract JAR, you can define all the required attributes and custom attributes of your tokens.

-* **Issue** tokens onto your ledger so they can be used as part of a transaction.

-* **Move** the token from at least one party to at least one other party in a transaction.

-    * **Select** which specific tokens are to be used to settle a transaction.
-This applies when a party has more than one 'wallet' or 'pot' of tokens that can be used to settle a transaction.

-* **Redeem** and remove the token from the ledger, for example when a party finally takes ownership of their real-life diamond and the token it represents can no longer be used.

 ## Write the flows for your token

-You can add three different types of flow to your CorDapp using the SDK:
+You can use the Token SDK to create flows for your tokens in the following ways:

 * **Utility methods** - methods by which you can compose your own flows.
 * **Sub flows** - ready made processes that need to be initiated by another flow.
-* **RPC Enabled flows** - out-of-the-box flows that have been produced for testing purposes, and may not be suitable for commercial use.
+* **RPC Enabled flows** - out-of-the-box flows that have been produced for testing purposes.
+These may not be suitable for commercial use.

 ### Utility method - Issue